 Injection site reactions

-Injection site reactions were a rare side effect that was reported in studies of people using Victoza.
+Injection site reactions were a rare side effect reported in studies of people using Victoza.
 Since Victoza is an injectable medication, you may develop side effects around the area where you inject the drug.
-Examples of injection site reactions include redness, deepening of skin color, or rash at the area of injection.
+Examples of injection site reactions include redness, deepening of skin color, and rash at the area of injection.

 What might help

-If you develop injection site reactions that are bothersome to you, talk with your doctor or pharmacist.
+If you develop injection site reactions that bother you, talk with your doctor or pharmacist.
 To decrease the risk of this side effect, they may recommend changing where you inject the drug or the way you’re injecting it.

 Low blood sugar

 You may develop low blood sugar during Victoza treatment.
 Your risk of low blood sugar could be even higher if you take other diabetes medications that also decrease your blood sugar.
 An example is insulin.

 The risk of low blood sugar was higher in children using Victoza.
 This risk was higher even for children who weren’t also taking other medications that may cause low blood sugar.